sdemiriz/samsampleX/README.md

 ---

 ## Examples for algorithm demonstration:

+This section illustrates how the tools works using human-readable examples.

 A Makefile is available at the repository root with the following example workflows.
 They will run without data downloads, the source data is generated on the fly without the need for external file downloads.